11/26/2024

 President and CEO

-Yeah, so if you look at only short-term quarter to quarter, mixed is the only reason.
-Every quarter when our product mixes, that we sell differently, that changes our gross margin.
-You see that in Q3, the gross margin goes to the low end because of mixed.
-But if you look at long-term, I really think that before we heard he's CV3, we continue to move to our strategies, always try to sell value to our customer.
-And when we move to 5 nanometer, people ask, can you really continue to maintain your gross margin model with a higher cost of 5 nanometer?
-And we prove that we can.
-So I think for our current business, particularly current IoT and automotive business, we are quite comfortable about our guidance on the gross margin profile.
-But I think CV3, you have since had time to work on it, to work with our supply chain and so on.
-So I would say that I think although we guide it lower than our current gross margin, to the low end of our gross margin model, but I still think we have time to work on it.
+Yeah, so...
+If you look at only short-term quarter-to-quarter, mix is the only reason.
+Every quarter when our product mix that we sell differently, that changes our gross margin.
+You see that in Q3, gross margin go to lower because of mix.
+But if you look at long-term, I really think that before we hit CV3, we continue to move to our strategy is always try to sell value to our customer.
+When we move to 5 nanometer, people ask, can you really continue to maintain your gross margin model with a higher cost of the 5 nano?
+We proved that we can.
+I think for our current business, particularly current IoT and automotive business, we are quite comfortable about our guidance on the gross margin profile.
+I think CV3, if you have time to work on it, to work with our supply chain and so on.
+I will say that I think although we guided lower than our current gross margin, to a low end of our gross margin model, but I still think we have time to work on it.

 speaker